United States of America

 Wichita Mountains of Oklahoma. © Nyttend

 While it may lack the rugged canyons and pastel skies of New Mexico or Arizona, Oklahoma has a certain stark, severe beauty, which is unsurprisingly accompanied by a distinct frontier identity - very much a legacy of the Old West.
 Indeed, when one thinks of Oklahoma, one might conjure images of cowboys and Native American culture.

-Encounters such as powwows, craft festivals, and traditional storytelling all signify the great cultural history of Oklahoma.
-Events also pay homage to the cowboys of history, with more than 100 rodeos taking place in Oklahoma each year in which modern cowboys compete in calf-roping, steer-wrestling, and bull-riding events.
+Powwows, craft festivals, and traditional storytelling all signify the great cultural history of Oklahoma, and many events pay homage to the cowboys of yore, with around a 100 rodeos taking place in Oklahoma each year.